 The NMC type of battery is popular with E-bikes and electric cars, and is often used.

-The LFP type of battery is often used in modern E-bikes, as it is a reliable and stable battery, the only drawback is that it quickly loses power, and needs to be regularly recharged !
+The LFP type of battery is often used in modern E-bikes, as it is a reliable and stable battery, the only drawback is that it loses some power, and needs to be regularly recharged !

 The NCA type of battery can be used in E-bikes, but there are some disadvantages ; the number of recharge cycles is limited, and the battery is temperature-sensitive.
-But there is plenty of current ; so Tesla has used it in its luxury electric cars, but the cheaper models are using LFP now.
+But there is plenty of charge ; so Tesla has used it in its luxury electric cars, but the cheaper models are using LFP now.

 Many bicycle sellers do not even know what is in the battery of their E-bikes !

 It is important to realise that a good battery charger is more than just a simple power supply, there are sophisticated electronics which monitor and control the recharging process, with a limit on the recharging rate, and which automatically switch off when the battery is fully charged.
 E-bike suppliers therefore specify their own brand of batteries and chargers, which is important for warranty claims.

 A few simple rules, for getting the most from a lithium rechargeable E-bike battery :

 * Batteries will last the longest if they remain at room temperature.